What is Fostering about?

 - How are foster dogs promoted?

 Photos and stories of all adoptable dogs in foster homes are posted on Petfinder.com, Petango.com, and our website where the public can view them.
-Foster dogs are also promoted at special events throughout the year, weekly adoption days at Petco, and the Saturday newspaper.
+Foster dogs are also promoted at special events throughout the year, montly adoption days at Petco, and the newspaper.
 Foster parents may participate in various programs and events to increase the visibility of their foster dog to potential adopters.

 - Can I adopt my foster dog?